Listen to any storage vendor pitch, and “simple” and “easy” are sure to be words they use. But what does storage simplicity really mean?

 In any case the performance will be optimal and the capacity reduced to the minimum possible

-So to answer the initial question, I believe that storage is really simple when it does not impose any limitation on the other members of the IT team.
+So to answer the initial question, I believe that storage simplicity is when it does not impose any limitation on the other members of the IT team.

 The Pure FlashArray is fast, this is natural to flash arrays, but the real difference is that it is fast all the time, in the most efficient manner, and most importantly with no tuning.